Leoglme/vuelix/docs/README.md

 heroBackgroundComponent: city
 features:
 - title: <b>Experience</b> design
   details: We love that our users enjoy creating with us.
-In Vuesax, we make this the best experience for you, because it's fun.
+In Vuelix, we make this the best experience for you, because it's fun.
   component: mueble
   github: true
   button: